oconnor663/duct.py/gotchas.md

 Notably on Unix, this requires the process to suppress `SIGPIPE`.
-Implementations in languages that don't suppress `SIGPIPE` by default (C/C++?) have no choice but to set a signal handler from library code, which might conflict with application code or other libraries.
-There is no good solution to this problem.
+Implementations in languages that don't suppress `SIGPIPE` by default (C/C++?) have to configure signal handling from library code, which might conflict with application code or other libraries in the rare case that something does want to receive that signal.
+(See [Waiting with a timeout](#waiting-with-a-timeout) below for more on handling signals from library code.)

 ## Cleaning up zombie children